syncfusion-content/wpf-docs/wpf/Ribbon/RibbonComboBox.md

 ---
 # RibbonComboBox

-RibbonComboBox control is used to display the list of items, as ComboBox in Ribbon instance.
+RibbonComboBox control is used to display the list of items, as ComboBox.

-## Creating control in XAML
+### Creating control in XAML

-You can use RibbonComboBox in Ribbon by adding it directly to RibbonBar element.
+`RibbonComboBox` can added directly to RibbonBar element.

 {% highlight xml %}